We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Nasal polyps are soft noncancerous growths that can form on the wall of your nasal cavity or sinuses.
 These small, teardrop-shaped growths form as a result of chronic inflammation.

-If you have asthma, allergies, or frequent sinus infections, your risk of developing nasal polyps increases.
+If you have asthma, allergies, or frequent sinus infections, your risk for developing nasal polyps increases.

 - runny nose